×

 14. Forgetting About Tire Pressure

 We know about winter tires and dreaded nails on the road, but tire pressure is a large part of your car’s health, too.
 Low air pressure impedes handling, weighs down your vehicle, and can completely destroy your tire.
+Your ideal pressure is often found on a sticker right inside your car!

 15. Ignoring Recalls